abd1bayev/Python-and-Data-Science-through-the-Qwasar-platform/README.md

-# Welcome to Python Preseason Data
+# Welcome to my Python and Data Science projects.
 ***

 ## Description